BitRanger/test/README.md

 You should install GitHub for Windows first.

 It's recommend to use git shell rather than git GUI.
-Learn more about Git, you can refer to <GitÈ¨ÍşÖ¸ÄÏ>.
+Learn more about Git, you can refer to "Gitæƒå¨æŒ‡å—".

+Now I am going to test what if conflict happens.
+This is some changes made on-line.